Seminahn01/DS4002-Project1/README.md

 ## Section 2: A Map of the Repository

 This section provides an overview of the repository's structure, listing all folders and files along with their descriptions.

+## Project Directory Structure
+The following tree diagram illustrates the hierarchy of folders and subfolders in the project:
+(need to write it more later)

+## Section 3: Introductions for reproducing results

+This section provides detailed step-by-step instructions to reproduce our results, including data collection, preprocessing, sentiment analysis, and model training.
+Follow these steps carefully to ensure a successful replication of our study.